 Trim away the dead roots and leaves so your Fern can start to recover.
 It may take a few weeks before you see any sign of new growth as your Fern has gone through a lot.
 But over time, with the right amount of sunlight and warmth, your Boston Fern should be back to its full health – with no yellow leaves in sight!

 If your Boston Fern has been underwatered then slowly reintroduce watering over the next week or so.
 Going forward you want to make sure you are watering more than before to avoid the same problem happening again.
 Once you have trimmed away all of the dry crispy leaves you should start to see normal healthy green growth starting to come up.
+This is yet another place where a self watering pot can make your life so much easier!

 Another common cause of yellow leaves in Boston Ferns is overfertilisation.
 Boston Ferns really don’t need much fertiliser and you can even skip it altogether.
 At most, you want to be fertilising a couple of times throughout the growth period of spring and summer and not at all during winter.
 If you are fertilising more than this then it could be the causes of the yellow leaves.